 - Handling most of the bond work for a state system of higher education, including student loan bonds.
 We also worked on financing-related matters for a public university and its nonprofit sub-entities and board of regents

 - Representing a large, Washington, D.C.-area university as special counsel in the issuance of tax-exempt debt and other financing arrangements

 - For almost 20 years, served as underwriter's counsel in financings for an internationally prominent research, health care, and educational organization and its affiliates, comprising 15 issues aggregating approximately $1.7 billion.
 These transactions financed or refinanced the construction of new hospitals, research facilities, clinical facilities and educational facilities in Minnesota, Arizona, Wisconsin, and Florida.

 - Acted as bond counsel in connection with the comprehensive restructuring in 2004 and 2005 of approximately $700 million of bonds for a health system composed of an Ivy League medical school, its faculty practice, teaching and research hospitals, and community hospitals

-- Since 1997, served as bond and disclosure counsel to a research and teaching hospital and a health system affiliated with a state university in the western United States for five separate enterprise bond issues with an aggregate principal amount of more than $200 million.
+- Over the last 20 years, served as bond and disclosure counsel to a research and teaching hospital and a health system affiliated with a state university in the western United States for five separate enterprise bond issues with an aggregate principal amount of more than $200 million.
 We have also served as bond and disclosure counsel to the university in financing a new cancer research facility and a new cancer hospital.
 Our services with respect to health care financings at the university have included both fixed-rate and variable-rate transactions and swaps.
 As bond counsel, we provide regular consultations to the university and its hospital system concerning tax-exempt financing requirements, asset sales, leases, private-use issues, and other related matters.